Master's, EdS, and Certificate Programs

 Students must file a Proposed Supervisory Committee form and a Thesis Proposal Approval form with the Office of Graduate Studies before initiating the thesis, thesis-equivalent project, or EdS field project.
 This paperwork must be filed with the Office of Graduate Studies at least one semester prior to the student’s anticipated graduation date.

-The supervisory committee consists of at least three graduate faculty members, one of whom must be from outside the student’s academic department/school or area in which the master's degree is to be granted.
+The supervisory committee consists of at least three graduate faculty members, one of whom must be from outside the student’s academic department/school in which the degree is to be granted.
 The chair of the supervisory committee must be a member of the graduate faculty.
-In addition to the minimum requirement of three graduate faculty members, other eligible persons may be recommended by the graduate program committee for appointment by the dean to the supervisory committee, provided at least two-thirds of the membership of each committee is graduate faculty.
+The outside representative must hold graduate faculty status within the NU system.
+In addition to the minimum requirement of three graduate faculty members, other eligible persons may be recommended by the graduate program committee for appointment by the dean, to the supervisory committee, provided at least two-thirds of the membership of each committee is graduate faculty.
+Any changes to the supervisory committee after initial approval must be submitted via a new supervisory committee form to the Office of Graduate Studies for approval by the dean for Graduate Studies.

 A master’s thesis, thesis-equivalent project, or EdS field project provides the opportunity for students to acquire first-hand experience in research or creative activities with the supervision of experienced faculty.
 A thesis or thesis-equivalent project is equivalent to six (6) semester hours of credit.
 The Educational Specialist (EdS) field project is equivalent to six (6) semester hours of credit.
 Required course hours must be indicated on each student’s plan of study.